CopernicaMarketingSoftware/AMQP-CPP/README.md

 application with this library, or if you have loaded this library at runtime using dlopen()).

-If you do not want to link your application with openssl, you can also load the openssl library at runtime, and pass in the pointer to the handler to AMQP-CPP:
+Linking openssl is the normal thing to do.
+You just have to add the `-lssl` flag to your linker.
+If you however do not want to link your application with openssl, you can also load the openssl library at runtime, and pass in the pointer to the handle to AMQP-CPP:

 ````c++
 // dynamically open the openssl library